qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Let's see some examples.
 Consider now a system with three qubits (qubit 0, qubit 1, qubit 2) with resonator frequency at 4 GHz, 5 GHz and 6 GHz.
-A tipical resonator spectroscopy experiment could be defined with:
+A typical resonator spectroscopy experiment could be defined with:

 .. testcode:: python